 To invoke the large franchise investment exemption, the franchisor must obtain from the prospective franchisee a signed acknowledgment that contains the following statement:

 The franchise sale is for more than $1 million – excluding the cost of unimproved land and any financing received from the franchisor or an affiliate – and thus is exempt from the Federal Trade Commission’s Franchise Rule Disclosure requirements, pursuant to 16 C.F.R.
 Section 436.8(a)(5)(i).

 This exemption applies to franchise transactions with large franchisees where the franchisee (a) possesses a net worth of at least $5 million, and (b) the franchisee has been in business for at least five years.
 Net worth is determined by the franchisee’s balance sheet, and when determining the net worth and historical business experience of the franchisee, the franchisor may consider the prior experience and net worth of the prospective franchisee’s parent and affiliates.
 Unlike the fractional franchise exemption, the franchisee’s prior business experience does not need to be related to the franchised business.

 Insider Transaction Exemption

-This exemption applies to franchise sales to officers, directors, general partners, managers and owners (collectively, "Insiders") of franchisor.
-To qualify, the Insider must (a) seek to purchase at least a 50% ownership interest in the franchise being offered for sale, (b) must have at least two years of experience with the franchisor as an officer, director, general partner or manager, and (c) be currently associated with the franchisor or have been associated with the franchisor within 60 days of the franchise sale.
+This exemption applies to franchise sales to officers, directors, general partners, managers, and owners (collectively, "Insiders") of a franchisor.
+To qualify, the Insider must (a) seek to purchase at least a 50% ownership interest in the franchise being offered for sale, (b) must have at least two years of experience with the franchisor as an officer, director, general partner, or manager, and (c) be currently associated with the franchisor or have been associated with the franchisor within 60 days of the franchise sale.